josh-lang/where-cycle/README.md

      - Past TLC visits are unioned and summed with modern TLC visits using taxi zone IDs
      - Yelp business ratings and reviews are aggregated by the taxi zone their coordinates are within
  - *production* schema
-     - Taxi zone geometries are converted to GeoJSON for Dash to plot on a choropleth map
+     - Taxi zone geometries are converted to GeoJSON for Dash to plot on choropleth maps
-     - Citibike, TLC, and Yelp statistics are joined to taxi zone dimensions for Dash to define toggleable scales for the choropleth map
+     - Citibike, TLC, and Yelp statistics are joined to taxi zone dimensions for Dash to define toggleable scales

+### Dash and Airflow
+ - A rudimentary dashboard built with Dash lives at [dats.work/where-cycle](http://dats.work/where-cycle)
+     - GeoJSON geometries from PostGIS need to be wrapped as a GeoJSON Feature Collection inside of the Dash app to be plotted on choropleth maps
+     - Statistics from PostGIS define the choropleth map scales and are also used to create a supplementary bar chart of the top 15 taxi zones for whichever metric is selected
+ - Airflow adds some fault tolerance and runs pipeline on a regular basis to keep data up-to-date
+     - Dependencies between tasks prevent things from running out of order or unnecessarily when an upstream task has failed
+     - Pipeline runs every week so that Yelp has enough time to update meaningfully and so that Citibike and TLC updates can be captured with relatively minimal delay
+         - Both Citibike and TLC batch their trip data by month, but the date they update their S3 buckets isn't consistent
+         - Yelp's data is queried directly from their API and may return updated or simply different results each time
+     - Startup and shutdown of the standalone Spark cluster is automated within the pipeline to save money

 ## Spark Optimization
 I tested a handful of methods and configuration changes trying to make the Spark piece of the pipeline run more efficiently.
 First, since I had already defined each TLC schema while taking my initial stab at ingestion, I wanted to see whether those explicit definitions were, in fact, significantly faster than just using Spark's `inferSchema` option.
 Defining schemas before reading files was faster (as expected), but it only reduced total runtime by **~2.1%**.